radar/ryanbigg.com/_posts/2021-03-04-getting-started-with-contracting-in-australia.markdown

 I contract out at a daily rate that was worked out based on what I was previously paid ($150k as a senior Ruby / JavaScript dev), plus a bit of extra padding to account for things like 1) making my own tax + super contributions 2) giving myself annual leave and sick leave.

-I am now charging out at [redacted] as a contractor, working 8 hour days.
+I am now charging out at [redacted] as a contractor, working 8 hour days (with an hour lunch break somewhere in there, unpaid).
 This works out to [redacted]/day, which is a nice round number that makes me happy.

 This base-hour number is a point-in-time sample and may vary, depending on circumstances.
 Someone else on that same Slack group gave this advice: